mi-da/learning-to-learn-CAS/README.md

----
-title: 'Learning to learn in Collective Self-adaptive Systems: Automated Reasoning for System Design Patterns'
+# Learning to learn in Collective Self-adaptive Systems: Automated Reasoning for System Design Patterns
----

-# Dataset
+## Dataset